SDRausty/au/index.md

 If you find your system unstable, you can use `dpkg --purge pkg_name` and then `dpkg --install pkg_name` from `/sdcard/debs` to downgrade packages to a previous version of a package in the hope of regaining package stability.
 Enjoy utilizing [Termux](https://termux.com/) 💪🙂 on device!
 [Termux](https://termux.com/) is completely amazing on a smartphone and/or a tablet in you pocket!

-Important: Please use `apt -o APT::Keep-Downloaded-Packages="true" install package_name` to populate your backup directory in conjunction with `au` to ensure that you can enjoy a full backup of `*.deb` files on device.
+Important: Please use `apt -o APT::Keep-Downloaded-Packages="true" install package_name(s)` to populate your backup directory in conjunction with `au` to ensure that you can enjoy a full backup of `*.deb` files on device.